mutual-of-enumclaw/mcp-context-forge/docs/docs/index.md

 * **gRPC-to-MCP translation** via automatic reflection-based service discovery
 * Virtualization of legacy APIs as MCP-compliant tools and servers
 * Transport over HTTP, JSON-RPC, WebSocket, SSE (with configurable keepalive), stdio and streamable-HTTP
-* An Admin UI for real-time management, configuration, and log monitoring (with airgapped deployment support)
+* An Admin UI for real-time management, configuration, and log monitoring (with bundled JavaScript and optional air-gapped deployment for vendor libraries)
 * Built-in auth, retries, and rate-limiting with user-scoped OAuth tokens and unconditional X-Upstream-Authorization header support
 * **OpenTelemetry observability** with Phoenix, Jaeger, Zipkin, and other OTLP backends
 * Scalable deployments via Docker or PyPI, Redis-backed caching, and multi-cluster federation